Andy-UTAS/POLUS/docs/partII/index.md

     | The Mach-Zehnder interferometer | Wave mechanics, Optics | | :material-star-outline: :material-star-outline: :material-star-outline: |
     | Holography |	Wave mechanics, Optics | | :material-star-outline: :material-star-outline: :material-star-outline: |

-The period of a ball bearing undergoing lightly-damped, forced oscillations due to pressure variations in a gas reservoir is observed as a way to evaluate the adiabatic index $\gamma$ of the gas. $\gamma$ is a fundamental thermodynamic property of gases that according to theory must take values equal to the ratio of two integers for mono-, di-, and tri-atomic gases.
-Argon, dry air (O$_2$ $+$ N$_2$), and CO$_2$ are used as examples of the three types. $\gamma$ is related to the compressibility, the sound speed, and the heat capacity of a gas.

 ## Assessment
 As part of each experiment, you will be expected to maintain an experimental logbook upon which you will be assessed.
+Log books are to be written _during_ practical sessions, with the expectation that the vast majority - ideally the entirety - of the work will be completed during the allocated classes.
+Reports are required to be submitted by 1300 the day after your final lab session for a given experiment.
+Your logbook will be returned prior to your next experiment, and part of your assessment will be based upon how you address your markers comments.

-Once per semester, you will be required to select one of the completed experiments and prepare a formal report and to give a short group presentation.
-Details on how to prepare and what is expected for a log, a report and a presentation can be found in the [reference section of the site](../reference/experiment/#communication).
+In addition to your logbook, once per semester you will be required to select one of the completed experiments and prepare a formal report and to give a short group presentation.

+Information on how to prepare, and what is expected for a log, a report and a presentation can be found in the [reference section of POLUS](../reference/experiment/#communication).

 ## Practicalities
 Labs take place in the part II lab (room 233) in the [mathematics and physics building](https://www.openstreetmap.org/way/23959304) located on the Sandy Bay campus.